uhm-studymax/uhm-studymax.github.io/index.md

 <img src="doc/myprof.png" alt="Landing Page Screenshot">
 This page features your account information as well as study session the person has committed to.
 The profile includes name, major, bio, and socials.
 The session will include a title, class, creator, date and time, place, collaborators, and a description
+The My Sesions Page will provide study session you have joined with all the information about the session

 ## Edit Profile Page